Captain Pugwash: Barnabas

 The most aggressive of the pirates, but in reality just as harmless.
-He is quite rebellious and grumpy, and is perhaps marginally more intelligent than Willy, the Mate or the Captain.
+He is quite rebellious and grumpy, but also perhaps marginally more intelligent than Willy, the Mate or the Captain.
 He was not present in the 1998 series.

 Willy

 A simple sailor from Wigan.
 He appears to be the youngest crew member (apart from Tom).
 He is against using violence, and has been the crew's saviour on occasion (more by luck than by design).

 Tom the Cabin Boy

-Tom is the most intelligent and resourceful member of the crew, the only one who can cook and the only one who can actually sail a ship.
-The rest of the crew also found they were unable to operate without Tom, after he left with the captain when the crew mutinied.
+Tom is the most intelligent and resourceful member of the crew - the only one who can cook, and the only one who can actually sail a ship.
+The rest of the crew found they were basically unable to operate without Tom, after he left with the captain when the crew mutinied.
 Tom is an expert concertina player, and part of his repertoire is "The Trumpet Hornpipe" (the Captain Pugwash theme).

 He was portrayed with a Home Counties accent in the first television adaptation, and with an Irish accent in the 1998 series.